-I can't wait to get started on some new plants for 2016!
+I can’t wait to get started on some new plants this year.
 My greenhouse is clean, tidy and raring to go.
 I have pots, trays and even a selection of seeds I want to sow early (pelargoniums, begonias and yes, even tomatoes).
 I just need to get my compost now.

 I have a 5-point plan for choosing a good compost for sowing seeds and getting cuttings to root:

-- When I fill a pot or tray with the compost, I must be able to make the surface flat, without any lumps and crevices.
+- When I fill a pot or tray with the compost, I must be able to make the surface flat.
+Basically without any lumps and crevices.
 This makes it easy to sow the seed, as well as dib holes for the cuttings.

 - The structure of the compost must be open enough to allow the movement of water and air, yet fine enough to allow young roots to push through it freely.
 This will also make it much easier to separate the seedling roots when it comes to transplanting them later.